-Myanmar launched an electronic Visa system in September 2014 permitting travelers to apply for visas online but only for entry at Yangon Airport, and only for 43 countries – including USA, Canada, UK, EU citizens, Australia and New Zealand.
+Myanmar has an electronic Visa system in operation to apply for visas online but only for entry at Yangon Airport, and only for 43 countries – including USA, Canada, UK, EU citizens, Australia and New Zealand.
 The e-visa is valid for 90 days and once used will be for a 28 day visit.

 Arriving in Myanmar by land is a problem, not only with visas but also if you do get a visa it will almost certainly limit you to remote edges of Burma, missing out on all the country’s best destinations.

 Yangon’s Shwedagon Pagoda.